GBFur/IDATA250x-exercises-2023-winter/IDATA2503/MealsApp/MealsApp/README.md

 - **FavoriteScreen**: The screen where the users favorite recepies are shown. `MealsList` is used to list the favorite meals
 - **MealsOverviewScreen**: The screen where the user can view the meals that is respect with the grid and filter settings. `MealsList` is used to list the meals.
 - **MealDetailScreen**: The screen where the user can view the specific meal.
 Uses the `MealDetails` component to show duration, complexitiy and affordability.
 - **SettingsScreen**: The screen where the user can toggle filters and toggle between darkmode and lightmode for the application.
+This screen uses `GlueStackUI` for components.

 ### Components